 Special Rules for School Employees

 For the purposes of FMLA, “instructional employee” means those whose principal function is to teach and instruct students in a class, a small group or an individual setting.
-Athletic coaches, driving instructors and special education assistants, such as signersinterpreters for the hearing impaired, are included in this definition.
+Athletic coaches, driving instructors and special education assistants, such as signers for the hearing impaired, are included in this definition.
 This definition does not include teacher assistants or aides who do not have as their principal job actual teaching or instructing, auxiliary personnel such as counselors, psychologists, curriculum specialists, cafeteria workers, maintenance workers or bus drivers.

 FMLA leave that is taken for a period that ends with the school year and begins with the next semester is considered consecutive rather than intermittent.
 The period during the summer vacation when the employee would not have been required to report for duty is not counted against the employee’s FMLA leave entitlement.
 In any such situation, the eligible instructional employee will receive any benefits during the break period that employees would normally receive if they had been working at the end of the school year.